Sedimentation Dynamics of Bodies with Two Planes of Symmetry

 where $\boldsymbol{b}(t) = \boldsymbol{b}(t+T_y)$ is some $T_y$-periodic function.
 Thus, if the driving frequency $\omega_y \equiv 2\pi/T_y$ is incommensurate with the response frequency $\mu$, i.e., if $\theta/2\pi = \mu/\omega_y$ is an irrational number, flutterers' motion is quasi-periodic, whereas if it is rational we have periodic dynamics.
 In the quasi-periodic case the image set of the Poincare map fills up the entire great circle.

 Figure \ref{fig:freqRatio} shows the dependence of the frequency ratio on $H$.

-There are differences in detail for different ratios of $\alpha_r$ and $\alpha_p$, but in all cases, the frequency ratio varies continuously on the interval $[1-1/\sqrt{2},\, 0.5]$ which is therefore dense in periodic and quasi-periodic orbits.
+There are differences in detail for different flutterer shapes, but in all cases, the frequency ratio varies continuously on $[1-1/\sqrt{2},\, 0.5]$, showing dense existence of periodic and quasi-periodic orbits.
 Figure \ref{fig:pxTraj} shows phase trajectories and image sets of Poincare maps for a periodic and quasi-periodic case.